Welcome to Xiang Huo’s personal website!

 - New paper!
 Available at “Privacy-Preserving Distributed Energy Resource Control with Decentralized Cloud Computing,” arXiv.

-- So happy to be a Research Intern at Grid Interactive Controls Group, Oak Ridge National Laboratory, a wonderful experience!
+- Research Intern at Grid Interactive Controls Group, Oak Ridge National Laboratory, a wonderful experience!
 Jun.
 2022 – Sept.
 2022.

 Where there is a will, there’s a way.